gezsi/mdd-clustering/README.md

 ### How to Run

-Open your terminal and execute the following command for usage instructions:
+Open your terminal and execute the following command for usage instructions in the `pipeline/step1` folder:

 ```sh
 Rscript check_dataset.R --help